 Read: Do You Need a Passport for a Cruise?

 Documentation & Contact Info

-Be sure to bring along key travel documents, like airline tickets, hotel info, and maps and directions.
-Celebrity Cruises will send you designated luggage tags electronically, too, which you can print and add onto your luggage before embarking the ship.
+Be sure to bring along key travel documents, like copies of flight and hotel bookings.
+The cruise line will send you designated luggage tags, too; add those onto your luggage before embarking the ship.

 It’s also prudent to keep copies of any prescriptions you take, as well as a list of medications and your medical history, should any medical incidents arise.

 Travel guides can come in handy to read up on the ports that await you, while a pen and journal will allow you to jot down anything that might come up on the trip—or to document your vacation memories for posterity.